 - A person representing your school district or employer who can assess your leadership potential

 - A curriculum vitae or detailed resume that includes your work experience, educational background, professional experience, professional activities, honors, professional publications and/or presentations and other relevant information relating to the your leadership background.
-Note: Refer to "Criteria for Review of Candidates for Admission" to ensure that your curriculum vitae or resume addresses the concerns of the admission committee.

 - A personal statement, approximately 1,000 to 2,000 words in length, describing your present goals and interests and showing their connection to prior experiences and to the EdD program.